catedu/python-for-person-in-everybody/en/06-strings.md

 ```
 index = 0
-while index &lt; len(fruit):
+while index < len(fruit):
     letter = fruit[index]
     print(letter)
     index = index + 1
 ```

 This loop traverses the string and displays each letter on a line by itself.
-The loop condition is `index \&lt; len(fruit)`, so when `index` is equal to the length of the string, the condition is false, and the body of the loop is not executed.
+The loop condition is `index \< len(fruit)`, so when `index` is equal to the length of the string, the condition is false, and the body of the loop is not executed.
 The last character accessed is the one with the index `len(fruit)-1`, which is the last character in the string.

 Exercise 1: Write a `while` loop that starts at the last character in the string and works its way backwards to the first character in the string, printing each letter on a separate line, except backwards.